finom/docs.vovk.dev/docs/controller.md

 ## Streaming

-Vovk.ts provides two ways to implement response streaming requred for applications that utilise modern AI completions.
+Vovk.ts provides two ways to implement response streaming requred for applications that utilise the AI completions.

 ### Async iterators

-Controller methods can implement generators that use `*` prefix and utilise `yield` keyword instead of regular `return`.
+Controller methods can implement generators that use `*` syntax and utilise `yield` keyword instead of regular `return`.

 ```ts
 // /src/modules/stream/StreamController.ts